Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Luke Wyse

 Good morning.
 Welcome to the Triumph Bancorp conference call to discuss our first quarter 2022 financial results.
 Before we get started, I would like to remind you that this presentation may include forward looking statements.
 The statements are subject to risks and uncertainties that could cause actual and anticipated results to differ.
 The company undertakes no obligation to publicly revise any forward-looking statements.
-If you're logged into our webcast, please refer to the slide presentation available online including our Safe Harbor statement on slide 2.
+If you're logged into our webcast, please refer to the slide presentation available online including our Safe Harbor statement on Slide 2.

 For those joining by phone, please note that the safe harbor statement and presentation are available on our website at www.Triumphbancorp.com.
 All comments made during today's call are subject to that Safe Harbor statement.
 I'm joined this morning by Triumph's Vice Chairman and CEO Aaron Graft; Our Chief Financial Officer Brad Voss; Todd Ritterbusch, President of TBK Bank, Geoff Brenner CEO of Triumph Business Capital; and Melissa Forman, our newly appointed President of TriumphPay.